DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Results

 \subsection{First-Stage Results}

 Panel B of Table~\ref{tab:main_results} reports the estimated first-stage coefficients (Equation \eqref{eq:first_stage}).
 Cloud coverage observed by DETER is strongly associated with the number of fines issued.
 In the main specification (Column (3)), the estimated coefficient is –8.88 and statistically significant at the 1\% level, indicating that a one-percentage-point increase in annual cloud cover reduces enforcement intensity by nearly nine fines.
-The first-stage F-statistic of 16.40 exceeds the conventional threshold of 10 suggested by \citet{stock2002survey}, alleviating concerns about weak instruments and reinforcing the relevance of cloud coverage as a source of exogenous variation in enforcement intensity.
+The first-stage F-statistic of 16.40 exceeds the conventional threshold of 10 suggested by \citet{stock2002survey}, reinforcing the relevance of cloud coverage as a source of exogenous variation in enforcement intensity.